A unique geological phenomenon, that’s how Lake Vouliagmenis on the Athens Riviera (the south coast of Athens, Greece) is described. Why though?

 About an hour away from Central Athens (by public transport) – you can feel your cares and stresses slip away and you gingerly dip into the waters of this natural spa lake.

-Check out my Greek island all round packing list for an idea of what to pack when you come on your break to Athens and the islands, and to visit the Athens Riviera.
+- My Greek island all round packing list for an idea of what to pack when you come to visit the Athens Riviera

 Garra Rufa fish at Vouliagmenis Lake, Athens Riviera, Greece